GGEMS/ggems/doc/source/sources.rst

 .. c:function:: void set_energy_spectrum( std::string filename )

     Set the spectrum of the source based on a histogram file.
-This file in text format must have two colums.
-A first one that list energy and a second one that list probability of the spectrum.
+This file in text format must have two columns.
+A first one listing the energy and a second one the probability of the spectrum.

     .. c:var:: filename